 The Museum is located in the Radstock Old Market Hall, with galleries on two floors.
 You can also explore their reconstructed coal mine and walk along the Victorian street and discover shopping, home-life and leisure.

-Visit today to find out more about one of the world’s most dangerous jobs and the impact mining had on the communities of the Radstock area and life in Victorian times.
+Visit today to find out more about one of the world’s most dangerous jobs and the impact mining had on the communities of Radstock.